praharsha0403/Week_4/README.md

 ## Ten.java

 This file focuses on conditional logic and looping.
 I wrote this to test how nested conditions (`if-else`, `switch`) and iterative loops (`for`, `while`) work together.
-It reads data from `input.txt` (or takes user input), processes it based on certain rules, and prints meaningful results.
+It reads data from `input.txt` , processes it based on certain rules, and prints meaningful results.

 I did this to simulate real-world decision-making logic, like checking ranges, comparing values, or filtering data.